 By Laura Pritchett | PREVIEW Columnist

-Laura Pritchett is a contributor to Writers on the Range, writersontherange.org, a nonprofit dedicated to airing Western issues.
-Her novel “Red Lightning” is based on human rights issues at the border.
-She directs a master’s program in nature writing at Western Colorado University.
-Her website is www.laurapritchett.com.
+Laura Pritchett is a contributor to Writers on the Range, writersontherange.org, an independent nonprofit dedicated to spurring lively conversation about the West.
+She is the author of several novels and nonfiction books and directs a program in nature writing at Western Colorado University.
 Views expressed do not necessarily represent those of The SUN.